5 Ways Amish Get Around (Without a Buggy or Car)

 5. Horseback

 It’s true you’re more likely to see an Amish person galloping down the road on horseback than bouncing along on a pogo-stick.
-But not much more.
+But it’s still not terribly common.
 I include it here because occasionally Amish do ride horseback, both with and without a saddle.
-I’ve seen adolescent Amish girls riding recreationally in both Holmes and Lancaster Counties, for example.
-People wonder why horseback riding isn’t more common.
-Donald Kraybill has this to say: “Although farmers will occasionally ride horseback to and from fields, horseback riding is generally discouraged because it borders on a worldly form of sport” (The Riddle of Amish Culture, p.
-70).
+For example, I’ve seen adolescent Amish girls riding recreationally in both Holmes and Lancaster Counties.
+You’ll tend to see younger Amish riding, when you do see it.

 Photo: Jim Halverson